Sales Tax Evasion

 Why is sales tax evasion harmful?

 - Sales tax supports a broad range of state services, from parks to prisons.
-Sales tax evasion reduces the revenue available to fund these important services.
+Sales tax evasion reduces the revenue available to fund these important public services.

 - In addition, sales tax is a major source of revenue for many cities and counties, which depend on the income for police and fire service, courts, roads, health care, and more.
 Tax evasion hurts all of us by reducing the amount of money available for these essential services.